SHARE

 You consigned yourself to never getting a seat on public transport in your home country a long time ago, but you’re genuinely shocked when there’s standing room only on the Stockholm metro, a Gothenburg tram or a bus in Malmö.

-This has only been further emphasised by more than two years of pandemic-related avoidance of crowds, which means that when you’re faced with an actual crowded situation, you need a couple of minutes to get used to the fact there are so many people in such close proximity.
+This was only further emphasised by pandemic-related avoidance of crowds, which means that when you’re faced with an actual crowded situation, you still need a couple of minutes to get used to the fact there are so many people in such close proximity.

 Seals basking in the sun in the Stockholm archipelago.
 Photo: Lars Pehrson/SvD/TT